 Fáilte - Welcome to my first blog post!

 RambleTree combines two of my favorite symbols: the Triple-spiral (triskelion) and leaves of the White Oak (Quercus alba).
 A triquetra (trefoil knot) connects the three spirals in the center.
-Shop for this design on quality products in my store.

 The design symbolizes part of the RambleTree philosophy - Movement and Stillness Coinciding and Connection with Nature.
 'Ramble' is to wander, or move about; 'Tree' is rooted in place.
 We can:

 - Achieve movement or progress in our lives by practicing stillness (meditation, quieting our thoughts).

 - Find stillness within movement (present-moment awareness, mindfulness during activity).

 - Integrate our consciousness with the natural world for mutual well-being.

 I'm very drawn to Oak trees - the shape of the leaves, the way they grow, and the feeling of magic when I stumble upon especially big, old ones.
 A favorite oak is in the Old Burying Point Cemetery in Salem, MA.
 Go there, and you'll know which one.

 The oak has always been important to humans in it's natural range.
 The survival value of oak trees as shelter, fuel, food, fodder, medicine - and a host of other uses, such as leather tanning, wine barrels and shipbuilding - led to it's veneration by our ancestors from many places and cultures.

 Druids, the poet-priests of pre-Christian Gaul, Britain and Ireland, are thought to derive their name from the Celtic root for oak, 'dru-' (compare 'dair' in modern Irish/Gaeilge).
 Historical and romanticized accounts repeatedly associate Druids with oak groves and sacred trees.